|Season (15 Jan 2024 - 16 May 2024)|

 |Monday - Sunday||10:00||- 17:00|

-This is the perfect tour for those lacking snowmobile experience, but still wants to get a taste of the snowmobiling life in the wilderness, far avay from Longyearbyen.
+This is a lovely snowmobile trip through typical Svalbard nature.
+It suits you who don’t have a lot of snowmobile experience, but still wish to get a taste of snowmobiling in the wilderness, far away from Longyearbyen.

-We will enjoy an expedition lunch out in the wilderness.
-Perhaps at the top of Fjordnibba, with views towards the mighty Tempelfjellet and the von Post Glacier in the Tempelfjord?
-If the winter has been long and cold, we may be able to drive in towards the glacier face, or park the snowmobiles by Fredheim.
-Safety is always the most important, but whichever route we take, the guide will share informative details on the environs and history of the area, and if we are lucky we may see some of the local wildlife.
+We will enjoy an expedition lunch at a nice spot.
+If the time and weather conditions allow, we might drive to the top of Fjordnibba, with views towards the mighty Tempelfjellet and the von Post Glacier in the fjord Tempelfjorden.
+Safety is always the most important, but whichever route we take, the guide will share informative details on the environment and history of the area, and if we are lucky, we may spot some of the local wildlife.

 - Transfer from hotel/accommodation place in Longyearbyen